Krol22/ngContextMenu/README.md

 ```

+Dependencies: JQuery 3.2, Angular 1.6 and font awesome css.

-And then you can use it with adding script and css file to your html page.
+It can be used by adding script and css file to your html page.

 ## Basic configuration